runletapp/website/docs/job/device_assignment.md

 sidebar_label: 'Device Assignment'
 ---

-By default the job will be executed in the device in which you are connected.
-To define a different device one can use the keys `where` and `whereCustom`.
+By default, the job is executed in the device in which you are connected.
+To define a different device, use the keys `where` and `whereCustom`.

 ### Where: all